weiji14/cryospheric-data-lakes/docs/project_proposal.md

 ---
 documentclass: article
 title: |
-  | Deep lakes with deep networks:
+  | Deep Learning in the Cryosphere:
-  | An integrated deep convolutional neural network approach to reveal subglacial lakes and their channel networks from multiple open remote sensing datasets in Antarctica.
+  | Using deep neural networks to investigate subglacial water.
   |
   | PhD Proposal in Physical Geography
 author: Wei Ji Leong